Zoonotic diseases pose a greater health risk to humans. Viral zoonoses compound the risk since they spread fast and are hard to contain.

 People can be infected by handling aborted material from sick animals.
 Sick animals also shed the virus in milk, which becomes a route of transmission in humans.
 Human to human transmission is not documented.

-How to recognize the disease in animals
+How to recognize rift valley fever in animals

 - Incubation period lasts 1 – 2 days